KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 Use or adapt:

 > This is **[CALLSIGN]**, Net Control.
-Conducting final roll call for the Urban Search and Rescue Simulation Net.
-Stations respond with callsign, tactical assignment, final location, current status, and unresolved priority traffic.
+Conducting final roll call for the Dupage County Urban Search and Rescue Simulation Net.
+Participating stations respond with callsign, tactical assignment, final location, current status, and any unresolved routine or priority traffic.

 Call each station in order.

+> [CALLSIGN] Rescue Alpha, check in with location and status.

+> [CALLSIGN] Rescue Bravo, check in with location and status.

+> [CALLSIGN] Medical Staging, check in with location and status.

+> [CALLSIGN] Utilities, check in with location and status.

+> [CALLSIGN] Shelter, check in with location and status.

+> [CALLSIGN] Logistics, check in with location and status.

 After final responses:

 > This is **[CALLSIGN]**, Net Control.
-The Urban Search and Rescue Simulation Net is complete.
-All stations secure from simulation traffic.
-Prepare for debrief.
+The Dupage County ARES Urban Search and Rescue Simulation Net is complete.
+All participating stations are to return to the EOC and prepare for debrief.
+This repeater system is returned to regular amatuer use.

 ## Common NCO Follow-Up Questions